Sacre-Cœur, Paris

 Saint Pierre de Montmartre

-The church was built on the site of the Temple of Mars the Romans built when they conquered France 20 centuries ago.
+The church was built on the site of the Temple of Mars the Romans built when they conquered France 20 centuries ago and is the oldest church in Paris.

 Moulin de la Galette